wplib/wplib-box/README.md

 We may change to using different MySQL credentials in the future.

-<a id="mysql-client"></a>
+<a id="mysql-credentials"></a>
-### Connecting a MySQL Client

-The MySQL server listens on all interfaces on port 3306.
-If you have the MySQL command-line client installed on your host machine, you can simply `mysql --host wplib.box -u wordpress -pwordpress` (assuming you are using the `wplib.box` hostname).
+## The MySQL Credentials

-Use the credentials below if you are using a GUI such as Sequel Pro, Navicat, et al.
+Here are the credentials you can use for accessing the MySQL database using a GUI such as Sequel Pro, Navicat, et al:

-<a id="db-credentials"></a>
-#### The Database Credentials

-Here are the credentials you can use for MySQL database:

 Credential|Value
 ----------|----------